PlatinumMaster/SwissArmyKnife/README.md

 This not only allows us to have a smaller disk footprint, but it also allows for easy collaboration on ROM projects while providing a backbone for stability.
 This should also allow for a future backup system.

+# Release Pattern
+Stable builds will be marked as such under the `Releases` tab.
+Nightly builds, currently, are available through the Actions tab. **You must make a GitHub account to download the nightly builds, for now.**

 # Usage
 For usage of the tool, see [here](https://github.com/PlatinumMaster/SwissArmyKnife/wiki).
 For details on the formats, see [here](https://github.com/PlatinumMaster/BeaterLibrary/wiki).